William Robert Baxter

-William Robert Baxter CBE (born August 1960 in Inverness, Scotland) is a British foodservice and hospitality entrepreneur.
-Baxter remains actively involved with the industry in which he played a leading figure for over 30 years and continues to serve the sector as Chairman of Hospitality Action since 2010.
-Baxter is also Chairman of the Scannappeal, a charity which raises funds to purchase life saving medical equipment for hospitals in Buckinghamshire.
+William Robert Baxter CBE (born August 1960 in Inverness, Scotland - died 16 October 2023) was a British foodservice and hospitality entrepreneur.
+Baxter was a leading figure of the industry for over 30 years, retiring from commercial life in 2011, continuing to serve the sector as Chairman of Hospitality Action from 2010.
+Baxter was also Chairman of the Scannappeal, a charity which raises funds to purchase life saving medical equipment for hospitals in Buckinghamshire.